 The moral of this story is don’t assume that just because one PC headlines a processor level that it is ‘supposedly’ faster than another that it actually is.

-Where possible always insist on the latest generation of chips, these are 13th generation for Intel and the 7000 series for AMD, you will always end up with a faster PC, and can sometimes save a lot of money.
+Where possible always insist on the latest generation of chips, these are the Core Ultra 200 series for Intel and the 9000 series for AMD, you will always end up with a faster PC, and can sometimes save a lot of money.

 If you need any help comparing one PC’s processor to another just get in touch, we are here to help.